ximtech/GlobalDateTime/README.md

 - No dynamic or static memory allocations
 - All time zone support
 - Rich functionality for creating time zones
-- Daylight saving with historic rules support
+- Daylight savings with historic rules support
 - Epoch date/time functions
 - String to date-time and vice versa
 - Flexible string parsing to date-time